hivemq/hivemq-mqtt-client/index.md

 # What is HiveMQ MQTT Client?

-HiveMQ MQTT Client is a MQTT 5.0 and MQTT 3.1.1 compatible and feature-rich high-performance Java client library with different API flavours and backpressure support.
+HiveMQ MQTT Client is an MQTT 5.0 and MQTT 3.1.1 compatible and feature-rich high-performance Java client library with different API flavours and backpressure support.

 HiveMQ MQTT Client is an Open Source project backed by [HiveMQ](https://www.hivemq.com/) and BMW CarIT.